-As I mentioned above, I've seen attorneys handle this situation in a lot of different ways, with a lot of different results.
-I can confidently conclude that up-front, voluntary honesty is by far the best policy for everybody involved.
-It's certainly not the easiest approach to follow (and you will easily find peers who will reinforce your inclination to keep quiet), but trust me, in the long run, honesty really is the best policy.
+As I mentioned above, I've seen attorneys handle this situation in a lot of different ways with a lot of different results and can confidently conclude that up-front, voluntary honesty is the best policy for everybody involved.
+It's certainly not the easiest policy to follow, but in the long run, it's the best.